 Successful organizations require inspirational leaders to provide vision and guidance toward a better tomorrow.
 The B.S. in organizational leadership is designed for adult students to complete a bachelor’s degree tailored to professional advancement and personal achievement.

-Why Choose Organizational Leadership?
+Why Choose a Bachelor's in Organizational Leadership?

-As a student in the organizational leadership program, you will join a cohort — typically 7-15 individuals with a wide range of experience in diverse industries.
+As a student in the program, you will join a cohort — typically 7-15 individuals with a wide range of experience in diverse industries.
 You will collaborate with and learn from your peers and advance together as a cohesive team, with support from faculty facilitators.

 Organizational leadership is interdisciplinary and predominately includes the study of psychology, sociology and management.
 In addition to completing a thesis project, you will examine topics including: